• Skip to primary navigation

 In addition to a well set table, one of the things that makes an at-home meal feel extra fancy and special is the addition of a plated dish that greets the diner when they sit down.

-You could place a light salad on a stacked salad plate or an individual serving of a charcuterie board.
+You could place a light garden salad on a stacked salad plate or an individual serving of a charcuterie board.

 Add a small plate of individual butter cups at each setting with a dinner roll.
 Whipped butter, a little honey, some kind of jam, and crushed pecans make an amazing addition to the bread plate.